Flutter Shopping App prototype: Lessons learned

 - Layers could become overwhelming.
-Since you put all the UI logic to one layer and all the business logic to another one, the number of files in a single layer starts to grow very fast while implementing one feature after another.
+Since you put all the UI logic in one layer and all the business logic in another one, the number of files in a single layer starts to grow very fast while implementing one feature after another.
 Later, for instance, you could end up having a dozen different services in the same

-servicesfolder which makes it difficult to find the specific file, maintain the clear structure.
+servicesfolder which makes it difficult to find the specific file, and maintain a clear structure.